A butcher, a baker, and a candlestick maker…

 At Christmas Rolfes draws custom from far and wide and on Christmas Eve the Salvation Army Band stops by to play a few tunes outside.

-Founded by Horace F. Clarke, pictured left, a drawing featured in the WEEKLY DISPATCH of 1898 on account of his ‘remarkable successes at swimming’.
+Founded by Horace F. Clarke, of whom a drawing featured in the WEEKLY DISPATCH of 1898 on account of his ‘remarkable successes at swimming’.

 Horace was the son of a well-known auctioneer and took over his father’s business in the early 1900’s.
 The auctioning of agricultural requisites led to his establishing a timber yard, which after the First World War had become the builders’ merchant, Horace F. Clarkes.